segmentio/asm/README.md

 # asm

-Go library providing algorithms optimized to leverage characteristics of modern CPUs.
+Go library providing algorithms optimized to leverage the characteristics of modern CPUs.

 ## Motivation